Skip to content ↓

 Swift House

 Jonathan Swift was an Anglo-Irish satirist, essayist, poet and cleric, best remembered for his work ‘Gulliver’s Travels’.
 He was a regular visitor to Pope’s house in Twickenham and he became active in the government politics of the day.
 On his return to Ireland, he was appointed as Dean of St Patrick’s Cathedral.
-He died the year after Pope and was buried in the cathedral in 1745.

 Pope House